 - Hawthorne Club Library est. 1940.

 - Athletic Activities; Baseball, Basketball, the Albright Gymnasium, Tennis, Golf for Men and Women, Bowling for Men and Women, Horseshoe Courts, and the Rifle Club.

 - The Club's services consisted of a Notary Service, Classified Ads, Young Men's Activities, Theater Bureau, and a Travel Bureau.

-As a means of providing outlets for the many Hawthorne Works employees who have interests or hobbies in common, a number of associated clubs have been formed; the Boot and Saddle Club, Camera Club, Chess and Checker Club, Coin Club, Excursion Club, Flower, and Garden Club, The Forum, Players Club, Hunting, and Fishing Club, Male Chorus, Mixed Chorus, Science Club and Stamp Club, and the Flying Club.
+As a means of providing outlets for the many Hawthorne Works employees who have interests or hobbies in common, a number of associated clubs have been formed; the Boot and Saddle Club, Camera Club, Chess and Checker Club, Coin Club, Excursion Club, Flower and Garden Club, The Forum, Players Club, Hunting Club, Fishing Club, Male Chorus, Mixed Chorus, Science Club, Stamp Club, and the Flying Club.